 Summer is known for rest and relaxation, but it’s also one of the busiest energy seasons of the year.
-Don’t let that news give you the summertime blues: Start strong and save green all summer long with these low-cost and no-cost energy-saving tips.
+Don’t let that news give you the summertime blues – follow these four low-cost and no-cost ways to save a lot without spending a lot!

 Your refrigerator and freezer are essential to keeping your lemonade and popsicles cold all summer long.
 But all that energy can really add up.